PhysioLabXR/PhysioLabXRDocs/source/RPCs/RPC-Unity.rst

 You can find the example `here <https://github.com/PhysioLabXR/PhysioLabXR-Community/blob/rpc/physiolabxr/examples/rpc/VariousArgsAndReturns/VariousArgsAndReturnsRPCExample.py>`_.

 Here's a video that shows how to run the example.
 It includes the following steps.
-The time in the brackets indicates the time in the video when the step is shown:

-1. (0:00) Add the `PhysioLabXR package <https://github.com/PhysioLabXR/Unity-PhysioLabXR-Package.git>`_ into Unity.
-2. (0:22) Import the GRPC samples from the package into the Unity assets, and opens the sample scene.
-3. (0:42) Load the PhyScript `VariousArgsAndReturnsRPCExample.py <https://github.com/PhysioLabXR/PhysioLabXR-Community/blob/rpc/physiolabxr/examples/rpc/VariousArgsAndReturns/VariousArgsAndReturnsRPCExample.py>`_ in PhysioLab\ :sup:`XR`.
-4. (1:01) Set the output path of the C# protobuf files to *where the Unity project is*.
-5. (1:15) Start the PhyScript to compile and start the RPC server.
-4. (1:31) Start the Play Mode in Unity to call the server from the client by pressing the `Press Me` button.

 .. raw:: html